Pioneer-Valley-Housing-Coop/docs/one-pager.md

 Values:

-**Sustainability**: We believe in closed-loop, regenerative systems to support abundance and resilience as part of a [just transition away](https://movementgeneration.org/wp-content/uploads/2016/11/JT_booklet_English_SPREADs_web.pdf) from an extractive economy.
+We believe in closed-loop, regenerative systems to support abundance and resilience as part of a [just transition away](https://movementgeneration.org/wp-content/uploads/2016/11/JT_booklet_English_SPREADs_web.pdf) from an extractive economy.

-**Community:** We believe that resident wellbeing and community wellbeing is interdependent.
+We believe that resident wellbeing and community wellbeing is interdependent.

-**Equity**: We believe housing should be decommodified to be affordable and democratically governed.
+We believe housing should be decommodified to be affordable and democratically governed.

-**Stewardship:** We believe land should be stewarded for the community, not speculative profits.
+We believe land should be stewarded for the community, not speculative profits.

 (Optional) Community
 * Multiple homes clustered around common spaces and shared resources